webhintio/hint/docs/user-guide/rules/highest-available-document-mode.md

-If possible, it is recommended to send the HTTP response header instead of using the `meta` tag, as the latter will not always work (e.g.: if the site is served on a non-standard port, as Internet Explorer's preference option `Display intranet sites in Compatibility View` is checked by default).
+If possible, it is recommended to send the HTTP response header instead of using the `meta` tag, as the latter will not always work (e.g.: if the site is served on a non-standard port, as Internet Explorer’s preference option `Display intranet sites in Compatibility View` is checked by default).

 Notes: